analogdevicesinc/msdk/Examples/MAX78000/ImgCapture-Serial/pc_utility/README.md

 ## Description

-Python scripts designed for use with the "CameraIF" firmware that can be used to grab images and convert it to .png on the host PC.
+Python scripts designed for use with the "ImgCapture-Serial" firmware that can be used to grab images and convert it to a .png on the host PC.

 ## Requirements